agnostk/agnostk/README.md

 - I started programming at the age of 9
 - I'm from Brazil
 - I've won some medals in robotics competitions in the past
+- I have two cats (Myelin😺 and Voxel 😸).
 - You can explore my public projects at [github.com/felipehac](https://github.com/felipehac?tab=repositories)
 - And my games at [felipehac.itch.io](https://felipehac.itch.io)